 Expect a quick and supportive process: fill out an intake form, speak with a provider, complete an assessment, and receive a treatment plan tailored to your needs.

-Should you be diagnosed with ADHD, the provider who conducted your assessment will create a personalized treatment plan tailored to your symptoms and life goals.
-Our treatment options may include Medication Management and Therapy to support you every step of the way.
+Should you be assessed with ADHD, the provider who conducted your assessment will create a personalized treatment plan tailored to your symptoms and life goals.
+The treatment options may include Medication Management and Therapy to support you every step of the way.

-Therapy, coaching, and behavioral support are all available online after diagnosis.
+Therapy, coaching, and behavioral support are all available online after assessment.